visualpharm/Lunacy/docs/index.md

       <strong> How to retrieve an icon for FREE? </strong>
     </summary>

-It takes just a line of code <!--, service endpoint concatinated with an icon's name,--> to insert an icon in svg or png format directly from the CDN to your application of any scale:
+It takes just a line of code <!--, service endpoint concatinated with an icon's name,--> to insert an icon in svg or in png format directly from the CDN to your application of any scale:

  - `<img src=’https://img.icons8.com/search.svg’/>`
  - `<img src=’https://img.icons8.com/search.png’/>`